 Hang Your Artwork Wherever the Heck You Want

 1. Nate Berkus, an American interior designer said, “People think that everything has to be symmetrical.
 They are obsessed with the idea that everything has to be balanced—which is not always the case.”
-Sometimes the more off-center the placement, the better, as seen in this industrial living room.
+Sometimes the more off-center the placement, the better, as seen in the above industrial living room.

 2. Hang art at eye level.
 A general rule is the center of your artwork should be 155cm from the floor.
 This is regularly used as a standard in many galleries and museums.
 It also creates balance in the home because all of your art will share a visual midline.
 However, Le Corbusier insisted that his works were placed at 183cm from the floor, measured from the top of the painting.